-Two Stage Treatment Technology for Per- and Polyfluoroalkyl Substances – PFAS
+Two Stage Treatment Technology for PFAS Chemicals (Per- and Polyfluoroalkyl Compounds)

 PFAS chemicals are a class of fluorinated chemicals that have been used for decades in nonstick cookware, stain resistant fabrics, cosmetics, and fire retardant applications.
 They are particularly effective as they resist grease, water and oil and are especially fire and flame resistant.
 Over 4000 chemicals have been identified in this class, most of which are found to break down very slowly in the environment.

 Because of their widespread use and environmental persistence, many PFAS compounds have entered the food chain and are found widely dispersed in air, water, and soils.
 Studies have linked these compounds to harmful effects in both animals and humans.
 Of particular concern is the impact of these chemicals on the aquatic environment, including groundwater, surface waters, and in particular drinking waters.

 Several treatment technologies have been shown to be effective in treating PFAS contaminated waters.
 Due the varying chemical composition of the compounds, in this class, however, no one technology has been shown to effectively address the full range of PFAS chemicals.
 Recognizing this problem, Carbtrol Corporation has developed a unique approach to PFAS treatment combining two proven technologies.